dotnet/aspnetcore/.github/ISSUE_TEMPLATE.md

  - Kestrel HTTP Server: https://github.com/aspnet/KestrelHttpServer
  - ASP.NET Katana: https://github.com/aspnet/AspNetKatana
  - and more!
 See a full list here: https://github.com/aspnet
- - note: several repositories have migrated their issues tracker to this repo here

 Other common projects: